Reactive Abuse, and how to outsmart the games.

 A narcissist is extremely jealous and envious of people, and most often, when they see you moving on happily with your life.
 They up their games to pull your attention back onto them.
 They might do this by trying to destroy you or by playing nice and coming for the hoover as they feel you have something they can use you for.

 Things to remember when recovering from narcissist abuse.

-- So your no longer dependent on living to how others think you should be, how you think others think you should be remembered, It’s not important to what anyone else thinks of, only you define you, with good intentions, there is no wrong way and no right way only your way.
+- So your no longer dependent on living to how others think you should be, how you think others think you should be remembered; it’s not important to what anyone else thinks of, only you define yourself, with good intentions, there is no wrong way and no right way only your way.

 - Standards, keeping your own standards high, yet keep your expectations low when we expect those toxic people to understand on a gallon level.
 Yet, they don’t understand things like others feelings, morals, compassion, two-way conversation, compromise when we think they do.
 We are the ones going to spend our while lives frustrated.

-- Releasing, your anger and resentment, towards them and towards yourself, it’s in the past now, and your present no longer needs it, if they come at you, by all means, scream it out, shout it out, talk to someone who understands, just never direct it to the narcissist they want and need your reactions, you want and need to heal and become free.
+- Releasing and letting of any anger and resentment that you might hold towards them or towards yourself, it’s in the past now.
+Your present no longer needs it; if they come at you, by all means, scream it out, shout it out, talk to someone who understands, just never direct it to the narcissist they want and need your reactions, you want and need to heal and become free.

 You can, and you will recover.